-Here are additional details about those steps:
+Here are additional details about each step:

 a.
 If Azure AD DirSync (also known as Azure AD Connect) is configured, then the mapping works automatically in the gateway.

 b.
-Otherwise, the gateway can look up and map the Azure AD UPN to a local user by performing a lookup against the local Active Directory domain.
+Otherwise, the gateway can look up and map the Azure AD UPN to a local AD user by performing a lookup against the local Active Directory domain.